The Week Ahead: What Is the Fed's Next Move?

 As for quarterly earnings releases, it will be another relatively quiet week.
 Wide-moat Oracle (ORCL) will report its fourth-quarter earnings on Wednesday.
 After Oracle's third-quarter results were released in March, Morningstar analyst John Barrett noted that the sustained revenue growth in the company's cloud services and license support division (accounting for 69% of the firm's revenue in the quarter) was helping to offset revenue declines in other divisions and was indicative of the switching costs that current Oracle customers face.

-David Harrell does not own shares in any of the securities mentioned above.
+David Harrell does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.

 How we use your information depends on the product and service that you use and your relationship with us.
 We may use it to:

 To learn more about how we handle and protect your data, visit our privacy center.